napalm-automation/napalm-logs/docs/options/index.rst

   port: 1024

-.. _configuration-options-publish-address:
+.. _configuration-options-publisher:

 ``publisher``: ``zmq``
 ----------------------

 The channel(s) to be used when publishing the structured napalm-logs documents.
-Starting with release 0.4.0 (codename Crowbar), it is possible to publish the messages over multiple channels.
+Starting with :ref:`release-0.4.0`, it is possible to publish the messages over multiple channels.
 Each publisher has it's separate set of configuration options, for more details see :ref:`publisher`.